“A dramatic transformation of an old riverside boozer into a stylish boutique hotel, with great food and prices”

 - No need for a car; you're a 2-min walk from the station with regular trains to Bath for day trips (10 mins)

 - Great value for money, particularly the smaller rooms

 - Limited mobile signal (a High for us)

-- The river view from the dining terrace is obstructed by the car park, which seems a shame
+- The river view from the dining terrace is obstructed by the car park, but it's still a lovely peaceful spot

 - The town is frequently snarled up with traffic

 - Pet Friendly

 - Off-street Parking